bensondavis/preview-invoice/README.md

 - You can customize the invoice templates and styles by editing the files in the `components` and `styles` directories.
 - You can also change the `theme` of mui components in `theme/theme.ts`

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any ideas or suggestions.